Characteristic Time Scales for the Geometry Transition of a Black Hole to a White Hole from Spinfoams: The HR metric in Kruskal Coordinates

 \section{The HR metric in Kruskal Coordinates}

-In this Appendix we give the HR metric in Kruskal null coordinates, for easier comparison with the discussion in reference \cite{haggard_quantum-gravity_2015}.
+In this Appendix we give the HR metric in Kruskal null coordinates, which translates our construction to the original construction appeared in \cite{haggard_quantum-gravity_2015}.
 We install null Kruskal coordinate systems $(U_i,V_i)$, $i = I, II, III, IV$, in all four regions of the Carter--Penrose diagram in Figure \ref{fig:ansatz}.
 The metric reads

 In regions $I$ and $IV$ we have the flat line element

 and in regions $II$ and $III$ the Kruskal line element

 where $W$ is the Lambert function.